polinchw/docker-tools/README.md

 # docker-tools
 Provision Docker containers on Docker Swarm with the help of Docker Machine.
 These tools will initially be for running a Docker Swarm on AWS.
-Later I'll add more generic ways of run a Swarm.
+Later I'll add more generic ways of running a swarm.

 ## Outline
 - Docker Machine